Socca98/Web_Conference-Management-System/README.md

 ## Backend setup
 ##### Already done for this project.
 Written in case you want to replicate in the future.

-### Connect backend to MySQL database
+* Create project on the internet with Spring Initializr, add dependencies: Web, JPA.
+Choose Gradle, Java 11.

-* Open Java Spring project in IDE (IntelliJ, Eclipse)
+* Open project in IDE (IntelliJ, Eclipse)
 * Paste the bellow code in 'resources/application.properties'.
+It connects the project with MySQL.
-Configures backend to know the connection string, DB name, port of the DB and others.
+Configures it to know the connection string, DB name, port of the DB and others.

 ```spring:
      jpa: